 With the optimal reaction conditions in hand, we shifted our attention to explore the substrate scope of this nickelcatalyzed allyl-allyl coupling reaction.
 As shown in Table 2, we generally obtained various 1,5-dienes in good yields and selectivities.
-The 1,3-dienes with alkyl substituents on the phenyl ring such as methyl, ethyl and butyl all gave desirable products in good to excellent yields (3b-3d, 3j, 3k).
-Strong electron-donating substrates (e.g. OMe, NMe2) were comparatively sluggish in this reaction (3e and 3f).
+The 1,3-dienes with alkyl substituents on phenyl ring such as methyl, ethyl and butyl all gave desirable products in good to excellent yields (3b-3d, 3j, 3k).
+The strong electrondonating substrates (e.g. OMe, NMe2) were comparatively sluggish in this reaction (3e and 3f).
 A fluoro group was also well tolerated, delivering the 1,5-diene 3g in 80% yield.
 Electron-withdrawing Ph and CF3 groups exhibited higher reactivity and offered good yields of 1,5-dienes even at lower temperature (3h, 3i and 3l).
-Notably, ortho-substituted substrates 1m and 1n also proceeded smoothly, regardless of their steric hindrance, generating the corresponding products in 83% and 85% yields, respectively.
-On replacing the phenyl group with a 1-naphthalenyl group, the substrate was transformed into product 30 in an excellent yield.
-Heterocyclic substrates 3p-3r were also compatible in the current protocol and afforded the products in 21-60% yields.
+Notably, ortho-substituted substrates 1m and 1n also proceeded smoothly, regardless of their steric hindrance, generating the corresponding products in 83% and 85% yield, respectively.
+On replacing the phenyl group with 1-naphthalenyl group, the substrate was transformed into product 30 in an excellent yield.
+He terocyclic substrates 3p-3r were also compatible in Current protocol afforded the products in 21-60% yields.

-Table 2 Hydroallylation of 1,3-diene
+Table 2.
+Hydroallylation of 1,3-diene

-Reaction conditions: 1a (0.20 mmol), 2 (0.40 mmol), Ni(COD)2 (5 mol%), P^nBu_3 (10 mol%), EtOH (0.8 M), 80 °C, 18 h, isolated yields were given.
-The rr values refer to the ratio of 3 to 1,4 adducts and determined by 1H NMR analysis.
-Unless note that the rr is more than 20:1. ^{a} Accompanied by a small amount of inseparable diene 1, the yield of the product has been adjusted accordingly. ^{b} 70 °C. ^{c} 60 °C.
+Reaction conditions: 1 (0.20 mmol), 2a (0.40 mmol), Ni(COD)2 (5 mol%), PnBu3 (10 mol%) EtOH (0.8 M), 80 °C, isolated yields were given.
+The rr values refer to the ratio of 3 to 1,4 adduts and determined by 1H NMR analysis.
+Unless noted, the rr is more than 20:1 ^aAccompanied by small amount of inseparable diene 1, the yield of product has bee adjusted accordingly. ^b70 °C. ^c60 °C

-Transition-metal catalyzed allyl-allyl couplings with congested allylboronates are a challenging task and very limited studies have been successfully realized.^{4j,o} Satisfactorily, although linear substrate 2b was unreactive under the current reaction conditions, the prenylative product 3s could be obtained in an acceptable yield with branched prenyl-B(pin) (Table 3).
+The transition-metal catalyzed allyl-allyl couplings with congested allylboronates is a challenging task and very limited works have been successfully realized.
+4j,40 Satisfactorily, although linear substrate 2b was unreactive under current reaction conditions, the prenylative product 3s could be obtained in an acceptable yield with branched prenyl-B(pin) (Table 3).
 Moreover, geranyl-B(pin) 2d also reacted well with 1a and gave the product 3t in 42% yield.
-These results complement the Rh-catalyzed hydroallylation method for the synthesis of 1,5-dienes.11
+These results complement the Rh-catalyzed hydroallylation method for the synthesis of 1,5-dienes.
+11